Axway/amplify-central/content/en/docs/amplify_relnotes/20210930_ampc_agents_relnotes.md

 ### Amplify Gateway agents enhancements

 * **Categorization of your API**.
-The discovery agent can be configured to map the API Tags to a Category on the Platform.
-An option allow the discovery agetn to create the missing category.
-For more information, go to [Use Discovery Agent to categorize your APIs](/docs/connect_manage_environ/connected_agent_common_reference/category_mapping)
+The Discovery Agent can be configured to map API tags to a category on the platform.
+This option allows the Discovery Agent to create a missing category.
+For more information, go to [Use Discovery Agent to categorize your APIs](/docs/connect_manage_environ/connected_agent_common_reference/category_mapping).
-* **exclude api path from traffic**.
-The traceability agent configuration enables to disregard certain API path from being reported to the Platform.
-This feature is useful to exclude health checker APIs.
-For more information, refer to `TRACEABILITY_EXCEPTION_LIST` [variable definition](/docs/connect_manage_environ/connect_api_manager/agent-variables)
+* **Exclude API path from traffic**.
+The Traceability Agent configuration allows you to disregard certain API paths from being reported to the Platform.
+This option is useful if you want to exclude health checker APIs.
+For more information, refer to `TRACEABILITY_EXCEPTION_LIST` [variable definition](/docs/connect_manage_environ/connect_api_manager/agent-variables).

 ### Amplify AWS Gateway agents enhancements